robotwholearned/manvsmagic/README.md

 	`rvm get stable --ruby`

-use the updated rvm (not nessaarcy, because it was already installed, but just in case)
+use the updated rvm (not necessary, because it was already installed, but just in case)

 	` ~/.rvm/scripts/rvm`